Number of Jobs

 |This Job is Ranked in|

-Glaziers are the primary skilled craftsmen doing glass work on all types of America's buildings, including new structures and remodeling jobs.
-The work is as varied as the structures, ranging from installing sweeping glass vistas on the upper floors of high-rise office and apartment buildings to putting standardized window inserts into residences.
-"It is a physical job as compared to most," and much of the work is outdoors and often at least several stories in the air, says Greg Renne, a former glazier who now works as recruitment manager for the International Union of Painters and Allied Trades (IUPAT).
-However, he says growing numbers of women and older glaziers can be seen on job sites, due partly to technological advances in tools and lift systems.
-Glaziers suffer high job-related injury rates, from cuts as well as falls from ladders and scaffolding.
+These skilled craftsmen cut and install glass in all types of buildings, from windows in homes to sweeping vistas in skyscrapers.
+"It is a physical job as compared to most," says Greg Renne, a former glazier who now works as recruitment manager for the International Union of Painters and Allied Trades.
+Glaziers work with large pieces of heavy glass, and much of the work is outdoors and sometimes several stories in the air.
+Renne says growing numbers of women and older glaziers can be seen on job sites, due partly to technological advances in tools and lift systems.
+But the work is often physically demanding: Glaziers suffer high job-related injury rates, from cuts as well as falls from ladders and scaffolding.

-Although jobs do not require more than a high school diploma, employers are becoming more demanding in terms of math and design knowledge and familiarity with sophisticated construction equipment.
-As a result, multi-year training and apprenticeships are required for many jobs.
-There may be sharply varying training requirements and salaries depending on whether jobs are offered through non-union or union contractors.
-The most-demanding and generally best-paying jobs involve working on high-rise buildings, which tend to be located in or near large metropolitan areas.
-In addition, the South has a concentration of glazing contractors.
-Glazier work is also benefiting from the rise in environmentally conscious "green" construction, which often features energy-efficient glass products and window systems.
+Although jobs do not require more than a high school diploma, employers are increasingly seeking candidates with math and design knowledge and familiarity with sophisticated construction equipment.
+As a result, many jobs require multiyear training and apprenticeships.
+Training requirements and salaries vary in this profession, depending on whether jobs are offered through nonunion or union contractors.
+Generally, the most-demanding and best-paying jobs involve work on high-rise buildings.

-According to the BLS, glaziers earned a median wage of $37,350 in 2011, or nearly $18 an hour.
-The best-paid earned a median wage of $69,120, while the lowest-paid earned less than $23,610 in 2011.
-Salaries for apprentices may be half or even less than what a journeyman makes.
-Experienced journeymen working on demanding projects can command very attractive salaries.
-Employment sectors that pay well include local government and nonresidential building construction plus elementary and secondary schools.
-New York and Chicago have the most jobs for glaziers.
+According to the BLS, glaziers earned a median wage of $37,610 in 2012, or about $18 an hour.
+The best-paid earned a median wage of $69,120, while the lowest-paid earned less than $24,170 in 2012.
+Starting pay for apprentices may be half or even less than that of a fully trained glazier.
+Employment sectors that pay well include local government, elementary and secondary schools as well as colleges, universities and professional schools.
+New York and Seattle have the most jobs for glaziers.

-Glaziers need to have very good eye-hand coordination, a good sense of balance, and be strong enough to lift heavy pieces of glass.
-They should enjoy working with their hands, have a mechanical aptitude, solid math skills, and the ability to visualize project installations and to correctly interpret complex architectural drawings and construction blueprints.
+Glass must be cut precisely, so glaziers should have good hand-eye coordination.
+A good sense of balance and physical strength are also important.
+Glaziers should enjoy working with their hands, have a mechanical aptitude, solid math skills and the ability to visualize project installations and to interpret complex architectural drawings and construction blueprints.
 Construction contractors are looking for trained and, preferably, experienced glaziers.
 Completing a training program is a good way for new entrants into the field to verify their expertise.
-Unions don't influence access to jobs as much as they once did, but they do retain a large presence in many local craft markets.
-Like many craft professions, it may be necessary to start on smaller projects that demand fewer skills, and develop both on-the-job experience and contacts within the local construction trades market.
+Unions don't influence access to jobs as much as they once did, but they do retain a large presence in many local markets.
+As in many craft professions, it may be necessary to start on smaller projects that demand fewer skills and develop on-the-job experience and contacts within the local construction trades market.
 Military veterans are sought by many contractors and training programs.
 "If you have a willingness to learn and a willingness to work, and you're good at what you do, you're always going to find an opportunity to work," Renne says.